beanzdeveloper/layouts/README.md

-# layouts
+# Development Layouts
-This is the main layout category
+These layouts are used when I develop applications and websites.